stanmart/unstructured-bargaining-analysis/README.md

  - To create a chart of the analysis steps at `build-graphs/filegraph.svg`, run `pixi run filegraph` (or similar commands for the `dag` or the `rulegraph`)

 </details>

+## Automatic replication

+The project is set up with GitHub Actions to automatically replicate the paper on every push to the main branch.
+See the `publish.yml` workflow for details.
+The compiled paper is available at [stanmart.github.io/unstructured-bargaining-analysis/paper.pdf](https://stanmart.github.io/unstructured-bargaining-analysis/paper.pdf).

 ## Contributing